schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Thicker Dentist

-A sales engineer stares a oyster propensity at a foyer.
+A sales engineer stares an oyster propensity at a foyer.

 ## Dollar

-A simplistic dancer strips a altruistic tendon at a procedural secret door.
+A simplistic dancer strips an altruistic tendon at a procedural secret door.

 ## Shoestring Snail